qubic/core/doc/contributing.md

 3. If you want to continue analyzing the file later, save it in the native format of the spreadsheet application, such as ODS.
    This way, the AutoFilter and other changes will be kept when you reopen the file.

-When loading the file and activating AutoFilter worked, you should see something like this:
+After loading the file and activating the AutoFilter, you should see something like this:

 ![profiling.csv opened in LibreOffice Calc](profiling_csv.png "profiling.csv opened in LibreOffice Calc")